bartczernicki/AzureOpenAILogProbs/README.md

    * Brier scores (and similar methods in Machine Learning & Statistics) are used to measure the accuracy of probabilistic predictions.
    * The lower the Brier Score, the better the model is at predicting the probability of the answer response.
    * It outputs a table of the Brier Scores for each of the questions and the average Brier Score for all the questions.
    * Averaging Brier scores can tell us a great deal about the overall performance accuracy of the model.
-Average Brier Scores of 0.1 or lower are considered excellent, 0.1-0.2 are superior, 0.2-0.3 are adequate, and 0.2-0.35 are acceptable, and finally average Brier scores above 0.35 illustrate the overall model performance is poor.
+Average Brier Scores of 0.1 or lower are considered excellent, 0.1 - 0.2 are superior, 0.2 - 0.3 are adequate, and 0.3-0.35 are acceptable, and finally average Brier scores above 0.35 indicate poor prediction performance.

 Brier scores will vary depending on the model capabilities, the prompt, and the context of the question.
 By keeping the prompt and context the same, one can compare overall model accuracy performance.